 You may be curious to see how exactly Real User Monitoring for mobile works, and how you can surface and isolate performance problems quickly.

 Today, I’m going to delve specifically into the ‘Performance’ page, where you will find this information and more.

 Using Raygun to surface mobile application performance problems

-Inside the Pulse for mobile dashboard, you will gain the information that you need to understand your mobile application more, including:
+Inside the Real User Monitoring (or RUM) mobile dashboard, you will get the data you need to understand your mobile application including:

-- how your end users are navigating your application
+- How end users are navigating your application

-Once usage data is flowing from your mobile application, your Pulse for mobile dashboard will become active.
+Once usage data is flowing from your mobile application, your mobile dashboard will become active.
 Navigating the dashboard is easy.
-The tabs along the top of the ‘Pulse’ window give you the high level categories that you can discover about your application:
+The tabs along the top of the ‘Real User Monitoring’ window give you the high-level categories that you can discover about your application: